Cadillac ATS: Development

 Cadillac took two years to conclude the development of the ATS.
-Ken Kelzer, engineering executive for GM, said that it would have been possible to simply cut down a CTS, which would have resulted in what Kelzer calls a "pretty good car".
-However, he states that as the BMW 3 Series was its direct competitor, a unique platform would be optimal.
-Larry Craig, the ATS Program Engineering Manager says that several iterations were completed until a compromise was made between manufacturability, weight and strength.
-Consequently, the lightest ATS weighs 3315 lb, compared to a BMW E46 328i at 3461 lb.
+Ken Kelzer, engineering executive for GM, said that it would have been possible to simply cut down a CTS, which would have resulted a "pretty good car".
+However, he said that since the BMW 3 Series was its direct competitor, a unique platform would be optimal.
+Larry Craig, the ATS Program Engineering Manager, said that several iterations were completed until a compromise was made between manufacturability, weight and strength.
+Consequently, the lightest ATS weighed 3315 lb, compared to a BMW E46 328i at 3461 lb.
 Dave Leone, vehicle line executive for rear-wheel-drive and performance cars, knew that downsizing the larger CTS would result in a small car not able to deliver the performance wanted in the segment.
-Leone states, that he and his team established a dollar-per-kilogram strategy to measure the cost-effectiveness of weight-reduction.
-The engineers made sure to monitor materials used in developing the ATS; this resulted in an almost-perfect weight distribution figure of 51 percent and 49 percent for both front and rear, respectively.
+Leone and his team established a dollar-per-kilogram strategy to measure the cost effectiveness of weight-reduction.
+The engineers made sure to monitor materials used in developing the ATS, which resulted in an almost perfect weight distribution figure of 51 percent and 49 percent for front and rear, respectively.

 The exterior was designed by a team under the direction of Bob Boniface.
-Boniface says the well-designed exterior was due to its well-constructed interior and chassis, and so the design team desired to make its exterior as quality as its system.
+Boniface said that the well-designed exterior was due to its well-constructed interior and chassis, and so the design team desired to make its exterior as quality as its system.
 The design team worked closely with the engineering team to make sure its exterior design met all of the performance metrics they set out.
 Taki Karras, ATS design manager, stated that it was significantly harder to make an entirely new architecture rather than reskinning something else.
-Cadillac previewed a two-minute video, which featured an interview with General Motors North America President Mark Reuss, test-driving a pre-production development variant of the ATS, along with the ATS engineers and developers David Leone, Chris Berube, and Kevin Zelenka.
+According to Kelzer, it took two years to develop kinematics models and building six mules to test theories, and additionally an extra three and a half years to go from formal program approval to production.
+Tony Roma was the chief engineer of the ATS-V, which had 25 percent greater structural stiffness than a non-V ATS.

-Kelzer states that it took two years to develop kinematics models and building six mules to test theories, and additionally an extra three and a half years to go from formal program approval to production.
-Tony Roma was the chief engineer of the ATS-V, which has 25 percent greater structural stiffness than a non-V ATS.
-Cadillac debuted the production ATS to the press on 8 January 2012.
-General Motors began selling the ATS in the United States in August 2012 as a 2013 model.
-Sales in China began on 21 November 2013.
-Chinese-market vehicles were initially imported from the United States by Shanghai GM.
+In September 2011, Cadillac released a two-minute video which featured an interview with General Motors North America president Mark Reuss, who test drove a pre-production development variant of the ATS; also featured in the video were ATS engineers and developers David Leone, Chris Berube, and Kevin Zelenka.
+General Motors invested US$190 million to upgrade the Lansing Grand River Assembly plant for ATS production, which created 600 jobs in the result of a second shift of workers.
+Cadillac debuted the production ATS to the press on January 8, 2012.
+GM began assembling ATS vehicles intended for sale to customers on July 26, 2012, and began selling the ATS in the United States in August of that year as a 2013 model.
+Sales in China began on November 21, 2013, initially imported from the US by Shanghai GM.
 The Chinese-assembled ATS-L was launched in China in August 2014.